vschelbi/superpoint_transformer_vschelbi/README.md

 ## 👩‍🔧  Troubleshooting
 Here are some common issues and tips for tackling them.

-### SPT on an 11G-GPU
+### SPT or SuperCluster on an 11G-GPU
 Our default configurations are designed for a 32G-GPU.
-Yet, SPT can run on an **11G-GPU 💾**, with minor time and performance variations.
+Yet, SPT and SuperCluster can run on an **11G-GPU 💾**, with minor time and performance variations.

-We provide configs in [`configs/experiment/`](configs/experiment) for training SPT on an **11G-GPU 💾**:
+We provide configs in [`configs/experiment/semantic`](configs/experiment/semantic) for training SPT on an **11G-GPU 💾**:

 ```bash